sivavardhan/Weatherapp/README.md

 # Known issues
-- Error Handling Not updating to UI, Just Printing on Cosole.
-Due to time Constarins not able to finish.
-If get time will finish that also
+- City selection saving into storage, but weather data not finding in API calls.
+Due to time constarints not able to fix this